Indiana Commission for Higher Education | GI Bill

 c.
 United States Department of Veterans' Affairs service-connected disability rating award letter

 d.
-If the veteran's DD214 does not show and Indiana Home of Record at time of entry or is not uploaded with the application in Scholar Track, please include evidence the veteran parent has resided in Indiana for at least 5 years.
+If the veteran's DD214 does not show an Indiana Home of Record at time of entry or the DD214 is not uploaded with the application in Scholar Track, please include evidence the veteran parent has resided in Indiana for at least 5 years.
 We can consider an Indiana Driver's record for this purpose and these can be obtained for free on the BMV web page, CLICK HERE We can also consider Property records that show transfer history, rental agreements, W2's with Indiana addresses.

 2. Tuition and Fee Exemption for Indiana Purple Heart Recipients

 Documents needed for eligibility determination:

 a.
 Proof of award of the Purple Heart Medal if not already annotated on the DD214 or DD215